What Did Trump Say About the Women’s Hockey Team Ahead of State of the Union?

 Jack also said the men’s team was “excited” to attend Trump’s State of the Union.
 “Everything is so political.
 We’re athletes.
 We’re so proud to represent the US, and when you get the chance to go to White House and meet the president, we’re proud to be Americans, and that’s so patriotic.”

-“No matter what your views are, we’re super excited to go to the White House tomorrow and be a part of that,” Jack concluded.
+“No matter what your views are, we’re super excited to go to the White House tomorrow and be a part of that,” Hughes concluded.